There exists a “can’t” mentality within our culture.

 In mentoring and supporting Christian soldiers directly, I realized the ill effect of removing these individuals from the congregations and relationships meaningful to them.
 It was a calling to consult: To help individuals or small teams think about ways to practice their work with soldiers and veterans more meaningfully and effectively in their specific context.

-Who I consult for: Ministers, clergy people, leadership teams, therapists/counselors, other veteran service professionals
+Who I consult for: Ministers, authors & researchers, leadership teams, therapists/counselors, other veteran service professionals

 I am a… Writer

 Stronger than my desire to craft sound but logical arguments is my desire to find and share fascinating stories that help the Church appreciate the richness of our faith and the value of military service.
 I write more to move than to convince, without excluding readers by either retreating up the ivory tower or burying my head in the ideological quicksand.